rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/deprecated/holding/Will_I_Have_Privacy.md

 **Elinor:** "I won’t enter if I’m naked to the system."

 **Rafe:** "But opacity lets bad actors fester.
-Civium thrives on light."
+CoCivium thrives on light."

 **Elinor:** "Some shadows are sacred.
 Trauma, queerness, self-doubt."